aronjanosch/IPTV-Restream/README.md

 > [!NOTE]
-> Thank you for all the amazing feedback and ideas!
-One of the most requested features has been a **hosted solution** for non-technical users.
 >
 > #### NEW VERSION
 > 🎉 I'm currently working on a fully hosted version – no setup required and **completely FREE**!